ocoboco/cloud-config-toolkit/usage-tutorial.md

 ]
 ```

-To fix this validation error, let's update `application-config.json` by adding `country` field:
+To fix this validation error, let's update `application-config.json` by adding a `country` field:

 ```
 {